typeworld/typeworld/Lib/typeworld/api/docu.md

 ### Example 2: InstallableFonts Response

-Below you see the minimum possible object tree for a sucessful `installabefonts` response.
+Below you see the minimum possible object tree for a sucessful `installabeFonts` response.

 ```python
 __testcode2__